-Expressionism is not a movement in the sense that Impressionism was, rather it is a quality, a way of painting, used by artists to reinforce a theme and usually based on distortion of form (objects, people and places).
+Expressionism is not a movement in the sense that Impressionism was.
+It is more a quality, a way of painting, used by artists to reinforce a idea and usually based on distortion of form (objects, people and places).
 Movements based on social torment or political protest often use Expressionism as a means of emphasising or dramatising their ideas.
 The pictorial qualities of Expressionism usually includes one or more of the following:

 • Distortion caused by the overriding emotional tensions in the painting – e.g. dramatic interactions between people